 Can I walk from Gibraltar to La Linea for a night out?

 Yes.
 The border crossing is walkable and the main bar areas are within a 10 to 15 minute walk from the frontier.
-Bring your passport or ID card.
+Bring your passport or national ID card.

 Do bars in La Linea speak English?